Pools Pose a Significant Danger to Users

 Public pools also have very specific rules regarding pool access and pool lighting – again, designed for the safety of pool users.
 Violations of these rules make the pools unsafe for users and create a significant risk of injury or death.

 Aitken*Aitken*Cohn has successfully handled numerous pool injury cases and secured significant recoveries for our clients to provide for their future care needs.
-If you or someone you know has been injured in a pool, you should contact an attorney immediately.
+If you or someone you know has been injured in a pool, you should contact a Santa Ana personal injury attorney immediately.